ishivaoliver/New-letter-sign-up-with-succes-message/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**
+Newsletter Sign-Up Form with Success Message

-## The challenge
+## Overview

-**Features**

-Users are be able to:
+This project is a responsive and interactive newsletter sign-up form that adheres to the design and functional requirements provided by the Frontend Mentor challenge.
+The form allows users to:

-- Add their email and submit the form
+Enter their email address and submit the form.

-- See a success message with their email after successfully submitting the form
-- See form validation messages if:
+View validation messages if:
-  - The field is left empty
+The field is left empty.
-  - The email address is not formatted correctly
+The email address is incorrectly formatted.
-- View the optimal layout for the interface depending on their device's screen size
+Receive a success message that includes their submitted email.
+Experience a responsive design optimized for various screen sizes.
-- See hover and focus states for all interactive elements on the page
+See hover and focus states for all interactive elements.

+## Features

+Form Validation:

+Validates user input to ensure proper email format.

+Displays clear error messages for invalid or empty fields.

+Success Message:

+Confirms successful submission with a personalized message.

+Responsive Design:

+Optimized for desktop, tablet, and mobile devices.

+Accessibility:

+Semantic HTML structure with proper labels and ARIA attributes.

+Keyboard-navigable form elements with focus outlines.

+Interactive Elements:

+Hover and focus states for buttons and input fields.

 ## Building your project